Chart Color Schemes

 Civic features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 45.0% of all households, including 5.9% couples with children, 35.5% couples without children, and 2.9% single parent families.
-Non-family households account for the remaining 55.0%, with lone person households at 44.5% and group households comprising 10.3%.
+Family households constitute 45.0% of all households, consisting of 5.9% couples with children, 35.5% couples without children, and 2.9% single parent families.
+Non-family households account for the remaining 55.0%, with lone person households at 44.5% and group households comprising 10.3% of the total.
 The median household size is 1.7 people, which is smaller than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households